Vision Statements - Why Not Say What You REALLY Mean?

 Guidance.
 If you read this blog you know that I’m not specifically into detail planning.
 I don’t think it’s feasible.
 For one simple reason; the future is unknown.
 It’s really the only thing that we know about it - it will not be exactly how we planned it.

-However - the list above is very handy anyway I think.
-Most of the points are not about planning but guidance, alignment and policies for how we act.
-In that regard this is greatly valuable.
+However, the list above is very handy anyway I think.
+Most of the points are not about planning but guidance, alignment, and policies for how we act.
+In that regard, this is greatly valuable.

-Hey, it’s one of those days, I even think that the last point (that is planning) could be useable.
+Hey, it’s one of those days, I even think that the last point (that is planning) could be usable.
 This too will show us where we planning to go.
 From where we are now.
 With what we know.

 As long as we understand that these things will change, there’s no problem.